32 Types of Golf Shots and When to Hit Them

 Shutterstock license

 Does golf lingo have your head spinning?
 That's OK.
 There are seemingly countless different types of golf shots, and the names of most golf shots aren't exactly self-explanatory.
-So we've rounded up 32 different golf shots with their names and definitions to help you navigate golf's tricky nomanclature.
+So we've rounded up 32 different golf shots with their names and definitions to help you navigate golf's tricky nomenclature.

 Approach Shot

-An approach shot is a shot hit from between 50 and 250 yards with the intention of hitting the ball onto the green.
+Description: An approach shot is a shot hit from between 50 and 250 yards with the intention of hitting the ball onto the green.
 Approach shots are often hit with a full swing and taken with irons or hybrids.
 A tee shot on a par-3, second shot on a par-4, and third shot on a par-5 is an approach shot given that you’re in position.

 Advertisement